 The facts about homeless people in the United States are dim.
 Each January, counties across the country perform a point-in-time count to uncover just how many homeless people there are in their community.
-Last year, the total number of homeless people across America was nearly 600,000, and 7.8% of them were youths under age 18.1 It’s a staggeringly sad number, but there is a bright side to this dim picture: slowly but surely, the number of homeless people is getting smaller every year.
+Last year, the total number of homeless people across America was just over 560,000, and 6% of them were unaccompanied youth under age 25.1 It’s a staggeringly sad number, but there is a bright side to this dim picture: slowly but surely, the number of homeless people is getting smaller every year.
 This is largely in part to recovery from the Great Recession and an increased investment in homeless outreach programs and resources nationwide.
 In fact, targeted federal funding to address homelessness is at its highest level in history: $4.5 billion in fiscal year 2015 for a variety of programs.
 Social workers working with the homeless have played an essential role in this uplifting change, but there’s still much work to be done in the fight to end homelessness.

 Homelessness doesn’t discriminate — it comes in many different shapes, forms, races, ages and severities.
 Veterans, children, former professionals, the poor, victims of abuse and the mentally ill all comprise today’s homeless population, though some are more at-risk than others.
 A range of social and economic factors may contribute to a person finding themselves homeless.
 One family may be so poor that the loss of a job forces them and their children out of their home.
 A child, teenager or battered woman may decide to escape an abusive home by running away.
 Others suffer from mental illness or substance abuse disorders.
 New immigrant families and veterans are also vulnerable to homelessness.
 Social workers are uniquely positioned to help these individuals, either clinically or by connecting them to resources in their community.